Deadlymind/AutoScrape-CRM/README.md

 - **Semi-Automated Tools**: Create semi-automated tools to assist with manual Google and Facebook searches.
 - **Efficiency Improvements**: Optimize these tools to reduce the time spent on manual searches and improve accuracy.

-By following these detailed steps, you can effectively automate the A1 file creation process, minimizing manual intervention and enhancing overall efficiency.
-If you need further details or specific code examples for any of these steps, feel free to ask!